Utica Zoo Interactive Map

 Black-Crowned Night Heron

-This short and stocky species of heron may look a little less impressive than their taller, more majestic cousins such as the Great Blue Herons, but they are actually the most widespread species of heron in the world.
+This short and stocky species of heron may look a little less impressive than its taller, more majestic cousins such as the Great Blue Herons, but they are actually the most widespread species of heron in the world.
 Being native to all continents apart from Australia and Antarctica, these birds often populate waterways in large colonies that can range into the hundreds.
-They get their name primarily from their most active time of day - between evening and early morning - where they spend a lot of their time ambushing whatever food that they can.
-Consequently, they are known as opportunistic feeders due to their diet which consists of everything from fish and leeches to clams and crayfish to lizards and snakes to other birds and their eggs!
+They get their name primarily from their most active time of day – between evening and early morning – where they spend a lot of their time ambushing whatever food that they can.
+Consequently, they are known as opportunistic feeders due to their diet which consists of everything from fish and leeches to clams and crayfish to lizards and snakes to other birds and their eggs.

 Our Heron